 Purpose of the Wildfire Mitigation Plan

-CDPW’s entire electric supply system is located underground in conduit and vaults.
+CDWP’s electric supply system is located nearly 100% underground in conduit and vaults.
 Historically, undergrounded electric lines have not been associated with catastrophic wildfires.
 The undergrounding of electric lines serves as an effective mitigation measure to reduce the potential of power-line ignited wildfires.
 Based on a review of local conditions and historical fires, CDWP has determined that its electrical lines and equipment do not pose a significant risk of catastrophic wildfire.

 Despite this low risk, CDWP takes appropriate actions to help its region prevent and respond to the increasing risk of devastating wildfires.
 In its role as a public agency, CDWP closely coordinates with other local safety and emergency officials to help protect against fires and respond to emergencies.
 In its role as a utility, CDWP follows all applicable design, construction, operation, and maintenance requirements that reduce safety risks associated with its system.
 This Wildfire Mitigation Plan describes the safety-related measures that CDWP follows to reduce its risk of causing wildfires.